APCSLowell/FractalTree/README.md

 * At the ends of each of those two branches, draw two even smaller branches
 * Keep repeating the process, drawing smaller and smaller branches until the branches are too small to draw

-This process of repeating the same design at a continually decreasing scale is an example of a Fractal.
+This process of repeating the same design at a continually decreasing scale is an example of a fractal.
 Using fractals to draw trees can give some interesting and beautiful patterns.
 In this assignment we will use a recursive branching function to create a fractal tree.

 Suggested steps to completing this assignment:
 ----------------------------------------------